 There are at least twenty-five IFCSSM staff professionally trained to carry out their program goals and objectives to service the people in the community.
 Our N’Minoeyaa Health Centre services approximately 4,500 Urban Indigenous People annually.
 On a provincial scale there are over 500 Friendship Centre staff who provide services in 28 Centres throughout Ontario.

-The Indian Friendship Centre in Sault Ste.
+The Indigenous Friendship Centre in Sault Ste.
 Marie is a principal nucleus for hundreds of Urban Indigenous People whose populace is the fastest growing traditional inhabitants who are partaking in Canada’s largest province by actually recapturing their culture, traditions, dignity and pride.